spolanski/CoFEA/README.md

 If you posses some old FEA models which are validated experimentally and you could share them - do let us know!
 We will give them another life by checking them once again in the open-source software.

-In any situation that you would like to contact us at cofea.project(at)gmail.com
+In any situation that you would like to contact us at cofea.project(at)gmail.com or join our [Discord](https://discord.gg/K7yqupnEc9) channel.

 Follow us on our social media!
 [Twitter](https://twitter.com/_CoFEA_)